-- (c) Joint Adhesive Application: The face of the joint that the new asphalt pavement will bind to shall be clean and dry before the joint adhesive is applied.
+(c) Joint Adhesive Application: The face of the joint that the new asphalt pavement will bind to shall be clean and dry before the joint adhesive is applied.
 Apply the pavement joint adhesive material to the entire face of the surface where HMA pavement shall be installed.
 The thickness of the asphalt adhesive application shall be approximately 1/8 inch.
 Use an application shoe attached to the end of application wand.
 Do not overlap the joint by greater than 1/2-inch at the top of the joint or two-inches at the bottom of the joint.
 Apply the joint adhesive immediately in front of the paving operation.
-If the adhesive is tracked by construction vehicles, repair the damaged area, and restrict traffic from driving on the adhesive. - (d) Field Sampling.
+If the adhesive is tracked by construction vehicles, repair the damaged area, and restrict traffic from driving on the adhesive.

+(d) Field Sampling.
 Take a sample from the application wand during the first 20 minutes of placing sealant.
 One sample should be taken per manufacturer's batch or minimum of every 6 months on the Project in the presence of the Engineer.

-Each sample shall consist of two aluminum or steel sample containers with the capacity to hold five pounds of sealant each.
-The two sampling containers shall be labeled with Contractor's name; project name and number; date and time sample taken; location of where material was used at, e.g., from where to where it was used at in stations; manufacturer and lot number of the sealant.
-Each container shall be numbered one of two, or two of two.
+Each sample shall consist of one quart in an aluminum or steel sample container.
+The sampling container shall be labeled with Contractor's name; project name and number; date and time sample taken; location of where material was used at, e.g., from where to where it was used at in stations; manufacturer and lot number of the sealant.
 Turn over samples to Engineer without Engineer losing sight of the sample.
 The Engineer reserves the right to conduct supplementary sampling and testing of the sealant material.